 Using an Internet search engine to find the hottest restaurant in town?
 Letting your car’s GPS tell you where to turn left to reach the parking house?
 Then most certainly, an algorithm has helped you.
 Professor and ERC Advanced Grant holder Fedor Fomin and the Bergen Algorithms Research Group develop new mathematical theories to provide better algorithms.
 Read more about their work here.

 PREPRPOCESSING in ERCs project database

 Perception of voices that do not exist: Tracking the temporal signatures of auditory hallucinations

-Kenneth Hugdahl has received ERC Advanced Grant both in 2009 and 2016.
-In his new project, the neuroscientist will use and develop new technology to help patients who are hearing voices.
+In his new project, Kenneth Hugdahl will use and develop new technology to help patients who are hearing voices.
 This research could represent a paradigm shift in the treatment of patients with schizophrenia.
 Read more about the project here.

 ERC Synergy Grant

-The ERC Synergy Grants are intended to enable a small group of Principal Investigators and their teams to bring together complementary skills, knowledge, and resources in new ways, in order to jointly address research problems of high scientific importance.
+The ERC Synergy Grants enable a group of 2-4 Principal Investigators and their teams to bring together complementary skills, knowledge, and resources in new ways, in order to jointly address research problems of high scientific importance.